ystia/yorc/doc/ha.rst

   * A cluster of Janus servers each one collocated with a Consul agent and connected to the distributed filesystem
   * A Alien4Cloud with the Janus plugin collocated with a Consul agent

-The next section describes how to setup those components.
+The next sections describes how to setup those components.

 Janus HA setup
 --------------